 Neil Astley founded Bloodaxe Books in 1978 after graduating from Newcastle University.
 He received an Eric Gregory Award for his poetry in 1982, and was given an honorary D.Litt by Newcastle University for his work with Bloodaxe in 1995.
-He has published two poetry collections and two novels, The End of My Tether (Flambard, 2002; Scribner, 2003), shortlisted for the Whitbread First Novel Award, and The Sheep Who Changed the World (Flambard, 2005), and over twenty anthologies, notably the Staying Alive trilogy, and three collaborations with Pamela Robertson-Pearce, Soul Food (2007), and the DVD-books In Person: 30 Poets (2008) and In Person: World Poets (2017).
+He has published two poetry collections and two novels, The End of My Tether (Flambard, 2002; Scribner, 2003), shortlisted for the Whitbread First Novel Award, and The Sheep Who Changed the World (Flambard, 2005), and over twenty anthologies, notably the Staying Alive series, and three collaborations with Pamela Robertson-Pearce, Soul Food (2007), and the DVD-books In Person: 30 Poets (2008) and In Person: World Poets (2017).
 He is a Visiting Fellow at Newcastle University and a patron of Ledbury Poetry Festival (after many years as a trustee), and was made an Honorary Fellow of the Royal Society of Literature in 2018.

 Christine Macgregor (left), Rebecca Hodkinson (centre) and Suzanne Fairless-Aitken in the Hexham office.

 Publicity Director: Christine Macgregor

-Based at Hexham, Christine Macgregor has been Publicity Manager for Bloodaxe since January 1998.
-Prior to that she was Sales & Rights Manager for the London-based illustrated book publisher Laurence King, responsible for selling translation rights within Europe as well as overseeing publicity, booktrade sales and distribution.
+Based at Hexham, Christine Macgregor joined Bloodaxe as Publicity Manager in January 1998, becoming Publicity Director in 2021.
+She was previously Sales & Rights Manager for the London-based illustrated book publisher Laurence King, responsible for selling translation rights within Europe as well as overseeing publicity, booktrade sales and distribution.
 After graduating from Durham University with a degree in Russian, she worked as an interpreter for the Bolshoi Ballet during their UK tour.

 Rights Manager: Suzanne Fairless-Aitken

 Dr Suzanne Fairless-Aitken has been Rights Manager at Bloodaxe since 2004.
 She studied at Newcastle University, where she wrote her doctoral thesis on Hyenas in scarlet petticoats: re-dressing the heroine in the novels of the Brontës, George Eliot and Virginia Woolf.
 She has also been a tutor in English Literature at Newcastle University and for the Open University, and is a Hexham Town and Northumberland County councillor as well as a school governor.
 She handles Bloodaxe's rights and permissions work from the Hexham office.

 Prizes/Publicity/Administration: Rebecca Hodkinson